 Marathon Heater and SOLIDBOX – Industry Leading Customer Service

 Mike and every one of his over 130 employees have a commitment to providing industry leading customer service.
 That’s along with the best heating elements and sensors money can buy.
 Indeed, this is evident after spending time with this dedicated staff.
 We’ll check with Mike and his company in one year with a full report documenting their progress as SolidWorks users.
 Furthermore, we’ll evaluate how the SolidBox SolidWorks workstations have fared after a full year of heavy use.
 Stay tuned for that, and other Customer Spotlights featuring industry-leading SolidBox customers.

 Contact Marathon Heaters about their industry leading heating elements and sensors:

 808 Hackberry Ln, Del Rio, TX 78840

-Chris even helped guide the Marathon Heater bowling team to a 1st place finish after the On-Site SolidWorks training was completed.
-Chris is available to substitute for any and all bowling league teams with the purchase of any SolidBox workstation.*
+Chris even helped guide the Marathon Heater bowling team to a 1st place finish after completing the On-Site SolidWorks training.
+Matter of fact, Chris can substitute in for any bowling league teams with the purchase of any SolidBox SolidWorks workstation.*